 The final step is to fill out a script breakdown sheet for each scene.

 On the sheet you’ll list the scene number, location and other important items identified in step 2.
 I’ve attached a script breakdown sheet PDF that’ll get you going.

-Now you can distribute the breakdown sheets to appropriate department heads so everyone does what they need to do during pre-production.
-The breakdown sheets also assist during production to ensure that all people, props, costuming and production design are ready for the shoot.
+Now you can distribute the breakdown sheets to appropriate department heads so everyone knows what they need to do during pre-production.
+The breakdown sheets also assist during production to ensure all people, props, costuming and production design are ready for the shoot.

 So that’s it!
 Now you know how to break down a script, which is a crucial pre-production task that will save you a lot of stress once production hits.